Colorectal Cancer Genetic Testing

-The decision to be tested for genetic colon cancer is personal.
+The decision to have genetic testing for colorectal cancer is personal.
 You may have emotional, financial, and family reasons for taking or not taking the test.
-Also, there is the possibility that if you do test positive, you may have difficulty getting life insurance, long-term care insurance, or disability insurance.
+You might want to be tested so that if you test positive, you can be proactive with cancer screening and take measures to protect your health and that of your family.
+Or you may be concerned that if you test positive, you may have a hard time getting life insurance, long-term care insurance, or disability insurance.

-Information from genetic testing can have a profound impact on your life.
-Genetic counselors are trained to explain the test and its results, but you make the decision about whether to have the test.
+The results of genetic testing can affect your life.
+It may be a good idea to get genetic counseling before deciding to have testing.
+Genetic counselors can explain the pros and cons of testing, but you make the decision about whether to have the test.
 A genetic counselor can help you make well-informed decisions.
-Ask to have genetic counseling before making a decision about testing.
 Genetic counseling can help you and your family:

-- Understand medical facts, including what causes diseases, how a diagnosis is made, and what you may be able to do to help you manage a disease.
+- Understand medical facts about a disease and what you may be able to do to manage it.

 - Understand how your family history contributes to the development of a disease.

-Genetic counselors are trained to help you and your family make informed decisions.
+Genetic counselors have specialized training in medical genetics and counseling.
 They are sensitive to the physical and emotional aspects of these decisions.
 Your privacy and confidentiality are carefully protected.

 Author: Healthwise Staff